How to manage the employment relationship where the employee is unable to work due to sickness or injury (ill health / injury)

 - State the purpose of the meeting and how it will run.
 Advise the employee to prepare properly for the meeting and bring relevant documents that s/he considers necessary to present.
 Inform the employee that you will be taking notes and/or recording the proceedings.

 - Go through the medical documentation and other relevant factors.
 Ensure that the privacy of the employee is respected and that confidential information is only used with his/her permission and for the intended purpose.

 - Explain that you want to discuss ways in which the impact on the company may be minimised without negatively impacting on the employee’s condition.

 - Explain how the employee’s role contributes to your business success and that an employer has the right to enquire about the illness that may impact on performance of duties.

 - Give the employee / representative the opportunity to comment.

-- The employer together with the employee and his/her representative should look at ways to accommodate the employee taking into consideration the nature and extent of the ill health/injury and the implications for the employer.
+- The employer together with the employee and his/her representative should look at ways to accommodate the employee taking into consideration the nature and extent of the ill health/injury and the implications for the employer/the business or organisation.

 - The employer should listen actively and open up the discussion if there are disagreements.
 The employer should listen and respond to the employee’s concerns.

 - The employer should propose and seek acceptance of alternatives that the employer believes are feasible in the circumstances, for example, adapting facilities to make them accessible; adapting equipment or acquiring new equipment to assist; re-organising a workplace or workstation; restructuring